libertyernie/CrosspostSharp/README.md

 * Twitter
 * Weasyl

-You can also use a Media RSS feed as a source or open or save local files.
+You can also open or save local files.

 File Formats
 ------------